Harish-Chandra module

-In mathematics, specifically in the representation theory of Lie groups, a Harish-Chandra module, named after the Indian mathematician and physicist Harish-Chandra, is a representation of a real Lie group, associated to a general representation, with regularity and finiteness conditions.
+In mathematics, specifically in the representation theory of Lie groups, a Harish-Chandra module, named after the Indian-American mathematician and physicist Harish-Chandra, is a representation of a real Lie group, associated to a general representation, with regularity and finiteness conditions.
 When the associated representation is a $(\mathfrak{g},K)$-module, then its Harish-Chandra module is a representation with desirable factorization properties.